sdauby/credit-pricing/README.md

 of the S3 models, load them, then create the S3 models.

 At some point, we will have set up all these objects in the container.
-Then, the elaboration process will be complete and we will be available to move on to evaluating the instrument PVs and greeks.
+Then, the elaboration process will be complete and we will be able to move on to evaluating the instrument PVs and greeks.

 The problem of container elaboration is easy to overlook in the early stages of developing a multi-asset